erik-adelbert/aoc/2023/README.md

 There's one last trick, LR and RL scans use the same trie at the cost of ~2 extraneous failed comparison on each number.

 PS.
-Another way is to use [`strings.Replacer`](https://pkg.go.dev/strings#Replacer) and iterating replacement of ie. `two` by `2o` (or `eight` by `8t`) until the string is fixed and then matching only for digits is also ok but more slower.
-Anyway, I guess two successive replacements could do the trick for a vast majority of inputs (3 should kill them all) and the resulting code is pretty neat.
+Another way is to use [`strings.Replacer`](https://pkg.go.dev/strings#Replacer) and iterating replacement of ie. `two` by `2o` (or `eight` by `8t`) until the string is fixed and then matching only for digits.
+It is also ok but really slower.
+Anyway, I guess two successive replacements could do the trick for a vast majority of inputs (3 should kill them all) and the code is pretty neat.

+## Day 2

+Today, it is all about parsing.
+There's not much to say except that today's challenge is more like a day1 challenge than actual day1 was.
+My program uses [`strings`](https://pkg.go.dev/strings) functions, allmost all variable names are 5 letters long and last but not least, allocations are kept on the low side because input memoization is not needed.